 Babur was succeeded by his son Humayun who briefly lost control of the empire.
 He returned to India with a vengeance, supported by a huge army of Persian soldiers and intellectuals who would obliterate the Mongol identity of the Mughals forever.
 From then on, the Mughals adopted Persian culture and language.

 Humayun died in 1556 and was succeeded by his then 13-year-old son Akbar who would become the greatest Mughal emperor in history.
 However, as a teenager, Akbar left the governing of the empire to his father’s generals and especially influential was his wet nurse cum foster mother Maham Anga to whom he was deeply attached.
 She became the de facto regent (the official regent being army commander Bairam Khan) to the young emperor.
-An ambitious woman, Maham Anga was bent on tacitly poaching control from Akbar and passing it to her son Adham Khan who rose swiftly in the ranks to become a general.
-The rightful regent Bairam Khan was retired and sent on a pilgrimage where he died.
+An ambitious woman, Maham Anga was bent on tacitly poaching control from Akbar and passing it to her own son Adham Khan.
+Adham rose swiftly in the ranks to become a general.
+The rightful regent Bairam Khan was retired and sent on a pilgrimage in which he died en route.

 By age 18, Akbar became acutely aware of his foster mother’s control and self-serving motives, letting her own son Adham keep all the spoils seized from battles.
 He decided to exercise his authority for the first time by inspecting Adham’s assets and appointing his loyalist Ataga Khan as Chief Minister.
 Adham Kham knew that the time had come for the ultimate showdown.
 He assassinated the Chief Minister and was about to kill the sleeping Akbar when a palace eunuch bolted the door and roused Akbar.

 The two men (Adham was like an older brother to Akbar since young) engaged in mortal combat.
 Akbar won and had Adham thrown down from the palace wall repeatedly until his brains popped out.
 A shattered Maham Anga praised Akbar for his decisive action and was found dead soon after.
-Akbar took on his rightful place on the Mughal throne.
+Having cleared his path of manipulators and potential usurpers, Akbar took on his rightful place on the Mughal throne.

 One interesting policy Akbar had was that when a noble died, his property would be forfeited by the empire.
 His descendants would then be awarded different forms of compensation.
 This prevented siblings for fighting over inheritance or more importantly, it prevented the formation of power bases when a family’s territory expanded over several generations.